 3.1.9 Patients who have recovered from exploratory thoracotomy

-3.1.10 Women of childbearing potential must have a negative serum pregnancy test performed within 7 days prior to the start of treatment
+3.1.10 Women of childbearing potential must have a negative serum pregnancy test performed within 7 days prior to registration

 3.1.11 Pretreatment evaluations required for eligibility include:

 * A medical history, physical examination, assessment of Zubrod performance status within 4 weeks prior to study entry;

 * CBC with differential and platelet count, and laboratory profile must be completed within 4 weeks prior to study entry;

 * FEV1, CT scan or MRI of the chest, a bone scan (or PET or PET/CT), and a CT scan or MRI of the brain (to rule out brain metastasis) within 6 weeks prior to study entry;

 * For women of childbearing potential, a serum or urine pregnancy test (minimum sensitivity 25 IU/L or equivalent units of HCG) must be performed within 7days prior to the start of protocol treatment;

 * Medical Oncology and Radiation Oncology consults and approval.

 3.1.12 Patients must sign a study-specific consent form prior to study entry.